josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A provider object defines how to obtain an injectable dependency associated with a [DI token][AioGuideGlossaryDiToken].
 An [injector][AioGuideGlossaryInjector] uses the provider to create a new instance of a dependency for a class that requires it.

-Angular registers its own providers with every injector, for services that Angular defines.
+Angular registers the associated providers with every injector, for services that Angular defines.
 You can register your own providers for services that your application needs.

 See also [service][AioGuideGlossaryService].